svt/gradle-yapp-publisher-plugin/README.md

 ## License

-The Gradle Yap Publisher Plugin is released under:
+The Gradle Yapp Publisher Plugin is released under the:

 [Apache License 2.0](LICENSE)